src-d/guide/talent/hiring_process.md

 - In case of the Machine Learning team, there is an additional ML task necessary to be solved.

-- Coding Challenges are being sent to the developers by the Talent Manager and the results are being reviewed by the lead engineers.
+- Coding challenges are being sent to the developers by the Talent Manager and the results are being reviewed by the lead engineers.

+- Coding challenge is currently available in Go, Python, JavaScript, Ruby, Scala and Java.
+Other languages can be requested and we will consider the possibility of adding them.

+- We recommend allocating five hours in a row to complete the coding challenge.
+Completion in one hour is possible but it is very exceptional.

 ### Final Round of Interviews